Learn bandy’s rules, scoring, and strategy to bet smarter. A fast-paced guide to understanding the game and finding value in winter sports betting.

 Discipline in bandy

-Like football, play only stops when the ball goes out of play for a goal throw, penalty stroke, penalty shot, free stroke, or corner stroke.
+Like football, play only stops when the ball goes out of play for a goal kick, penalty kick, penalty stroke, free kick, or corner kick.
 A penalty shot is awarded for serious fouls committed within the penalty area, while free strokes are given for certain rule infringements such as incorrect execution of set plays or equipment violations.
 Physical contact is permitted, but only to the extent that no one gets injured.

 The referee committee is responsible for maintaining, updating, and enforcing the bandy rules, ensuring consistency in officiating and discipline.